-This is a picture of Jaelynn Willey, she is sixteen years old, the same age as my Daughter, and was a student at Great Mills High School in St Mary’s County, I saw was because she passed away on Thursday night (03/22/2018).
-The reason for this tragic death was she was shot in the head on Tuesday (03/20/2018) by a fellow student (who will remain nameless cause I don’t glorify assholes), and the reason from what I can gather is they broke up.
-Senseless, a life taken, lives destroyed and lost, over, really nothing.
+This is a picture of Jaelynn Willey, she is sixteen years old, the same age as my Daughter, and was a student at Great Mills High School in St Mary’s County, I say was a student, because she passed away on Thursday night (03/22/2018).
+The reason for this tragic death was she was shot in the head on Tuesday (03/20/2018) by a fellow student (who will remain nameless cause I don’t glorify assholes), and for the only reason I can gather is because she broke up with this asshole.
+Senseless, a life taken, lives destroyed and lost, over, really nothing… Really, back in my day to cope with a break up we wrote sappy poetry and listened to terrible love songs.

 This is Desmond Banes, aged fourteen, he was also shot by the same shooter who killed Jaelynn Willey, in his first year of High School he was a bystander and victim in a High School Shooter event.
 While he has survived (thank Gods), the harm the shooter did to his life will be ongoing.